-A URL, or Uniform Resource Locator is simply a string of text that defines where something is located on the Web.
-For example Mozilla's English homepage is located at
+A URL, or Uniform Resource Locator is a string of text that defines where something is located on the Web.
+For example, Mozilla's English homepage is located at

 URLs use paths to find files.
-Paths specify where in the filesystem the file you are interested in is located.
-Let's look at a simple example of a directory structure (see the creating-hyperlinks directory.)
+Paths specify where the file you're interested in is located in the filesystem.
+Let's look at an example of a directory structure, see the creating-hyperlinks directory.

 The root of this directory structure is called

 creating-hyperlinks.
-When working locally with a web site, you will have one directory that the whole site goes inside.
+When working locally with a website, you'll have one directory that contains the entire site.
 Inside the root, we have an

 index.html file and a